SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 How does a DaShield Tacoma cover handle Arizona or Nevada summer conditions?

 DaShield engineers covers for the Toyota Tacoma's cab-and-bed matrix in Buena Park, California.
-Three cab configurations across two bed lengths across four model generations — each pattern built to its specific combination, not averaged across a midsize truck category.
+Three cab configurations across two bed lengths across three current platforms — each pattern built to its specific combination, not averaged across a midsize truck category.